 If your cat has gone wandering, there are a number of things you can do to help find them:

-- The first thing to do is to check your home thoroughly.
+- The first thing is to check your home thoroughly.
 Cupboards, wardrobes, inside drawers, under the bed & the sofa, behind kitchen appliances, their usual hiding spots, and not so usual hiding spots - especially for newly arrived kittens that will hide in the tiniest of spaces.
 Check your garden and outbuildings, including under bushes, inside, behind and under sheds, decking and garages.
 Indoor cats that have escaped very rarely go far within the first 24 hours, but may be too scared to come out.. so a softly softly approach is recommended.

 - Create a poster with a picture advertising the fact that they are lost.
-Distribute posters through all your neighbours' doors (ask them to check their out-buildings) and on lamp-posts, walk around your area speaking to your neighbours.
+Distribute posters through all your neighbours' doors (ask them to check their out-buildings) and put up on lamp-posts, walk around your area speaking to your neighbours.

 - If your cat is in unfamiliar territory and disorientated, it may help them find their way home if they can smell a familiar scent.
-If they use a litter tray, scatter some used litter in the garden.
+If they use a litter tray, scatter some used litter around the garden.
 Cat urine has a very powerful scent and it will travel a long way.
-If you don't have any litter, hang out something that smells of your cat or of you e.g. their bed/blanket, the sheets from your bed, your dressing gown etc. It may seem odd to hang out laundry before it's washed, but it might just help.
+Hang out on the washing line and up off of the ground something that smells of your cat and of you e.g. their bed/blanket, the sheets from your bed, your night clothes, dressing gown etc. This scent will also carry in the air to hopefully reorientate your cat if it has become lost.

 - Sometimes a cat may be hiding in a shed etc. and may not come when you say their name, so you are unaware they are there.
 If you have a digital camera, take random photos in the dark as the cat's eyes reflect with the flash and you will see them in the photos, or simply use a torch.